Essential Apps and tools

 A few tips on booking accommodations in China:

 Many hotels allow smoking indoors.
-Even though there are non-smoking rooms, I’ve found that smoke can still travel through the vents; this can be very annoying if you’re sensitive to smoke.
-International and well-known chains on the pricier end is a good way to avoid this, but most hotels will also let you switch rooms if it’s an issue.
+Although there are non-smoking rooms, I’ve found that smoke can still travel through vents; this can be very annoying!!
+International and well-known chains on the pricier end is a good (but not always reliable) way to avoid this, but most hotels will also let you switch rooms if it’s an issue.

-A good tip from my cousins: newer buildings (2022 and after is my threshold) will generally be more pleasant.
+A good tip from my cousins: newer buildings (2022 and after is my preference) will generally be more pleasant.
 This info is available on listings within Trip.

 Just like with restaurants, guests can be incentivized to rate a hotel on the higher end in return for things like goodie bags.
 Try to read a few of lower-rated reviews and see if there are any patterns, and note the recency of problems that guests had.